-Latvia actively participates in the OSCE Vienna Document on Confidence and Security-Building Measures evaluation visits and inspections as well as implements the bilateral transparency arrangements (e.g. with Belarus according to the Declaration on Additional Confidence and Security Building Measures).
+Latvia actively participates in the OSCE Vienna Document 2011 implementation as well as it is a party state of the bilateral agreement on confidence and security building measures with Belarus.
 Latvia is also a member of the Open Skies Treaty.

-Latvia is in the process of establishing a fully digital National Weapons Register to improve capability of combatting illicit trafficking and uncontrolled proliferation of small arms and light weapons as well as to improve ability to control lawful handling of small arms and light weapons.
+Latvia is in the process of establishing a digital National Weapons Register to improve capability of combatting illicit trafficking and uncontrolled proliferation of small arms and light weapons as well as to improve ability to control lawful handling of small arms and light weapons.
 The register is expected to be implemented by mid-2023 and will provide law enforcement and other competent authorities with effective tools to trace light weapons and ammunition through the lifecycle and throughout the market.